matindra/matindra/README.md

 me.say_hi()

 ```
-</h3>Projects</h3>
+</h3>Projects</h3></br>
-Here are a few projects I have worked on:
+Here are a few projects I have worked on:</br>

-</h4>Project 1:</h4> Briefly describe one of your notable projects, including its purpose, technologies used, and any interesting features or challenges you encountered.
+</h4>Project 1:</h4> Briefly describe one of your notable projects, including its purpose, technologies used, and any interesting features or challenges you encountered.</br>
-</h4>Project 2:</h4> Provide a summary of another interesting project, highlighting its significance and the skills you utilized to complete it.
+</h4>Project 2:</h4> Provide a summary of another interesting project, highlighting its significance and the skills you utilized to complete it.</br>
 </h4>Project 3:</h4> Discuss another project, emphasizing the impact it had and the lessons learned during its development.

 #### **🛠️ Languages and Tools:**